grafana/grafana-operator/docs/docs/dashboards.md

 ### gzipJson

 It's just like JSON but instead of adding pure JSON to the dashboard CR you add a gzipped representation.
-This allows you to do really **big** dashboards that which workaround the etcd maximum request size of 1,5 MiB.
+This allows you to do really **big** dashboards while not hitting the etcd maximum request size of 1,5 MiB.

-To create a gzipped representation of your dashboards, assuming that you have saved it to disk, can be done through.
+Assuming a dashboard is already saved in `dashboard.json`, the steps below describe how you can prepare a CR.

 ```shell
 cat dashboard.json | gzip | base64 -w0